 The First Step Is Pediatric Eye Exam

-If you think your child has a visual or vision problem that may affect his or her performance in sports or school, the first step is to schedule an eye exam to rule out astigmatism or farsightedness and nearsightedness.
+If your child has a visual or vision problem that may affect his or her performance in sports or school, the first step is to schedule an eye exam to rule out astigmatism or farsightedness and nearsightedness.

 If a basic eye examination indicates that the glasses are not needed, that your child’s current number of glasses has not changed, or that each eye has 20/20 visual acuity, be aware that the vision problem now May also be present.
 The eye chart used in routine eye examinations only examines a person’s distance vision and does not examine all the important aspects of visual performance.

 Consider scheduling a comprehensive eye exam with your nearest pediatric ophthalmologist, which includes vision therapy, for a complete analysis of your child’s vision that assesses the visual skills required for effective reading and learning.
 Who specializes in binocular vision, vision therapy exercises, and/or vision development.

 At the end of the comprehensive examination, the doctor should take a detailed look at your child’s vision and visual abilities.
-If vision problems are identified and a vision therapy program is recommended, be sure to find out about the possible duration of the therapy and the recommended success rate for the specific type of vision therapy exercises.
+If vision problems are identified and vision exercises for children are recommended, be sure to find out about the possible duration of the therapy and the recommended success rate for the specific type of vision therapy exercises.

 Also, ask what criteria are used to describe “successful” treatment.

 Vision Therapy for Adults

 Vision therapy exercises are often as effective for adults as it is for children.

 Neuroplasticity can make adults successful in vision therapy exercises as well as in children.
 Neuroplasticity enables your brain to stay active and flexible throughout life.